getcarina/getcarina.com/_tutorials/wordpress-apache-mysql.md

 This is the port that Apache listens on for incoming HTTP traffic.
 * `--name` enables you to set a human-readable name for the container.
 * `--env` enables you to set the environment variables that will be injected into your Docker container (and therefore made available to our PHP app).
-You are setting the following the variables:
+You can set the following the variables:

   * `WORDPRESS_DB_HOST` is the hostname of your MySQL instance.
-This variable resolves to an IPv4 address in the IAD ServiceNet subnet, which is a private network that only resources inside the IAD region can access.
   * `WORDPRESS_DB_USER` is the name of the MySQL user that WordPress will use.
   * `WORDPRESS_DB_PASSWORD` is the password used by the MySQL user.
   * `WORDPRESS_DB_NAME` is the name of the MySQL database that WordPress will use.

+You do not need to specify the WORDPRESS_DB_HOST variable because it defaults to the IP address and port of the linked `mysql` container.
+Nor do you need to specify the WORDPRESS_DB_NAME variable, because it defaults to `wordpress`.

 The default `wordpress` Docker image includes the Apache 2 web server by default, meaning that traffic will be handled on port 80.